FirelyTeam/firely-docs/vonk/deployment/docker.rst

 .. _use_docker:

 ====================
-Using Vonk on Docker
+Using Firely Server on Docker
 ====================

-We have created a Docker image for Vonk, so you can run the server in any environment that supports Docker.
+We have created a Docker image for Firely Server, so you can run the server in any environment that supports Docker.
 For this section we assume you have Docker installed on your system.
 If you want to install Docker for Windows, please read :ref:`docker_win` for specific installation details.